-From next year, every new model will initially be designed either in a hybrid version, where an electric motor is paired with a petrol or a diesel one, or in a fully electric.
+From next year, every new model will initially be designed either in a hybrid version.
+An electric motor is paired with a petrol or a diesel one, or in a fully electric.

-Within next two years, 15 new electrified models will arrive, including hybrid variants of the Peugeot 3008 (pictured) and Peugeot 508, as well as the all-electric DS 3 Crossback E-Tense, followed then by the DS 7 Crossback and Opel Grandland X hybrid crossovers.
+Within next two years, 15 new electrified models will arrive, including hybrid variants of the Peugeot 3008 (pictured) and Peugeot 508.
+The all-electric DS 3 Crossback E-Tense, followed then by the DS 7 Crossback and Opel Grandland X hybrid crossovers.

 PSA transfers its cars to a new platform designed for hybrid powertrains.
 Peugeot and Citroen have long used the EMP2 architecture.
 A completely new Common Modular Platform (CMP) has been prepared for new compact models.

-The approach is the same as that of Volkswagen with its MQB platform, where a single structure is adapted to different models like the VW Golf, Skoda Kodiaq and Audi TT.
+The approach is the same as that of Volkswagen with its MQB platform.
+A single structure is adapted to different models like the VW Golf, Skoda Kodiaq and Audi TT.
 PSA Group promises the new architecture allows the use of all types of powertrains.